caracal-pipeline/caracal-docs/sphinx/manual/products/index.rst

 .. toctree::
    :maxdepth: 1

-The following data products are written by Caracal.
+The following data products are written by CARACal.

 Diagnostic Plots
 ^^^^^^^^^^^^^^^^